 The River Barrow is a bustling, colorful navigation.
 The river runs for 192 km from its source in Glenbarrow in the Slieve Bloom Mountains in the midlands of Ireland to the sea.
 The Barrow has long been recognized as a unique area of great natural beauty with high amenity value, traversing the counties of Laois, Kildare, Carlow, Kilkenny and Wexford.
 The Barrow Navigation is the stretch of the River Barrow between Athy in Co.
 Kildare and St. Mullins in Co.
 Carlow.
 Above Athy, the Barrow Line of the Grand Canal links the Barrow Navigation to the main line of the Grand Canal at Lowtown in Co.
 Kildare.
 From there the Grand Canal crosses the country west to the River Shannon, Ireland's longest waterways network and east to Dublin.

-It is a bustling river with a wealth of activities for the visitor to enjoy — from walking or cycling along the unspoiled Barrow Towpath, to catching the regular spotting of herons and kingfishers along its banks and fishing, boating and canoeing.
-The river is navigable south to Saint Mullins where it joins the tidal waters linking with the River Nore and leading to New Ross and the open sea.
-Northwards its links with the Grand Canal at Lowtown, Co.
+It is a bustling river with a wealth of activities for visitors to enjoy — from walking or cycling along the unspoiled Barrow Towpath to spotting herons and kingfishers along its banks and engaging in fishing, boating, and canoeing.
+The River Barrow is navigable south to Saint Mullins where it merges with tidal waters, linking with the River Nore and leading to New Ross and the open sea.
+Northwards, it connects with the Grand Canal at Lowtown, Co.
 Kildare.

 Some 120 years later, the “great flood” of 1763 probably destroyed the bridge.
 The present bridge, built in 1767, was built to the design of George Smith, a pupil of George Semple, though it has traditionally been attributed to the master himself, making it of national architectural importance.

-During the 1798 Rebellion, the Crown forces blew up the arch of the bridge nearest the County Carlow side of the Barrow to prevent the Wexford rebels from entering County Kilkenny.
-In this way, they echoed the destruction of the previous bridge by the Confederate army 145 years earlier.
+During the 1798 Rebellion, the Crown forces blew up the arch of the bridge nearest the County Carlow side of the River Barrow to prevent the Wexford rebels from entering County Kilkenny.
+In this way, they echoed the destruction of the previous bridge by the Confederate Army 145 years earlier.